Reading time: 6 minutes

 - Conditional Love: The covert narcissist’s love comes with conditions attached.
 The child learns that unless they prioritize their mother’s needs and feelings, they won’t get her approval or love.
 They develop a confusing and insecure sense of self.

-- People-Pleasing Tendencies: These children often become people-pleasers.
+- People-Pleasing Tendencies: These children tend to become people-pleasers.
 The mother’s constant, veiled demands for attention and admiration train the child to prioritize others’ needs over their own.
 This can lead to difficulty setting boundaries and saying “no” in adulthood.

 - Emotional Burdening: The covert narcissist mother burdens the child with her emotional needs.
 She can strengthen this with guilt trips, playing the victim, or demanding constant reassurance.
 The child becomes an emotional crutch, unable to set healthy emotional boundaries.